Panama Canal Zone: "Diasporization" in the Panama Canal Zone

-Until the end of World War II in 1945, the Panama Canal Zone operated under a Jim Crow society, where the category of "gold" represented White, U.S. workers and the title "silver" represented the non-White, non-U.S. workers on the Zone.
+Until the end of World War II in 1945, the Panama Canal Zone operated under a Jim Crow society, where the category of "gold" represented white American workers and the title "silver" represented the non-white, non-American workers on the Zone.
 There were even separate entrances for each group at the Post Office.
 After the strike of 1920, the black workers were banned from unionizing by the U.S. Canal officials.
 As a result, the Panama Canal West Indian Employees Association (PCWIEA) was created in 1924 to fill this vacuum of representation.
 The PCWIEA did not garner much support on the Canal Zone because of its restrictive membership policies and the haunting of the 1920 strike and its damaging consequences.
 However, in 1946, the PCWIEA summoned the Congress of Industrial Organizations (CIO) for representation and the establishment of a local union.
 In July of that year, the West Indian and Panamanian workers received a charter for Local 713 of the United Public Workers of America (UPWA)-CIO.
 Together, with the assistance of U.S. representatives for the Local, these black workers came together to secure material benefits for their livelihoods.
 They organized together in order to pose a serious threat to the Jim Crow system which resulted, however, only in minimal gains.
 American segregationist policies persisted as it related to housing and schooling.
 In the end, ties to communism destroyed the UPWA and as a result Local 713 collapsed.
 Nevertheless, Frank Gurridy describes this as diasporization, "diaspora in action, or the ways Afro-diasporic linkages were made in practice".
-In the case of the Panama Canal Zone, these linkages were made not only by the West Indian and Panamanian communities, but also between the Afro descended workers on the Zone and African Americans, on the mainland of the U.S., through the transnational struggle to dismantle the system of Jim Crow.
+In the case of the Panama Canal Zone, these linkages were made not only by the West Indian and Panamanian communities, but also between the Afro-descended workers on the Zone and mainland African Americans through the transnational struggle to dismantle the system of Jim Crow.